includeshubhamgenius/vitalify-app/README.md

 - Tailwind CSS
 - React Router

+## Prerequisites
+Make sure you have the following installed:
+- Node.js (v14 or higher)
+- npm or yarn
+-
 ## Getting Started
 To get a local copy up and running, follow these simple steps: